ranjithsurineni/JPMorgan_Cybersecurity-Virtual-Experience-Program/README.md

 >>Task 2
 Learn About Application Security Fundamentals and Put it to Use on Your Own Website.
 Gain awareness of what needs to be secured.

+>>Task 3
+Spam or Ham?
+Build an Email Classifier.
+Filter out bad emails to protect your colleagues.